kirbysayshi/js13k-2020/README.md

 ## 2020-08-31

 Converted all rendering to use a basic camera projection!
 We're back at day 2 or so, but now the player can move around the world freely.
 Even got text working too.

+## 2020-09-01

+The game starts, plays level 1, then shows a WIN screen, then resets!